Why the HIPAA Security Rule Treats Every Practice the Same

 Facility Access Controls (§164.310(a)(1))

 Your practice must implement policies and procedures to limit physical access to electronic information systems — and the facilities where they are housed — to authorized users only.
-For a typical small practice this means locked server rooms or equipment closets with access logs maintained for all entries, visitor access policies that require sign-in and escort procedures in areas where ePHI is accessible, and a documented process for revoking access badges and credentials when a workforce member departs.
+For a typical small practice, this means locked server rooms or equipment closets with access logs maintained for all entries, visitor access policies requiring sign-in and escort procedures in areas where ePHI is accessible, and a documented process for revoking access credentials when a workforce member departs.

 Workstation Use and Security (§164.310(b) and §164.310(c))

-Every workstation that accesses ePHI must have a documented acceptable use policy defining how that workstation may be used and the physical safeguards surrounding it.
-Screens that display ePHI must not be visible to unauthorized individuals.
+Every workstation that accesses ePHI must have a documented acceptable use policy defining how it may be used and the physical safeguards surrounding it.
+Screens displaying ePHI must not be visible to unauthorized individuals.
 In practice, this means screen privacy filters at check-in workstations in patient-facing areas and automatic lock timers configured to 15 minutes or fewer.
 These are low-cost controls that eliminate a significant category of incidental disclosure.
+Our guide to HIPAA compliance for dental offices addresses workstation security controls in shared operatory environments, with guidance that applies equally to any small practice floor plan.

 Device and Media Controls (§164.310(d)(1))